raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 The model is exposed to be consumed outside of the cluster through a Load Balancer (8) (either L4 or L7).

+After this the service is ready to be tested at the `staging` environment.
+It can then be easily promoted to the next environment once the tests at the `staging` environment are complete.